-We have three all-age meetings for worship each year, where we join the adults for a shared meeting.
+Oxford Meeting holds three all-age meetings for worship each year, where the children join the adults for a shared meeting.
 These meetings are on the first Sundays of March or April, October and December, and start at 10:30.
-When we arrive at the Meeting House, we go into our usual groups, but we then join with the adults at 11:00, and we share an activity with them.
+When we arrive at the Meeting House, we go into our usual children’s groups, but we then join with the adults at 11:00, and we share an activity with them.
 Here are examples of all-age meetings during the past few years (meetings during the Coronavirus pandemic have been held online):

 March 2021: ‘Growing‘